sologenic/com-fs-document-model/MODEL.md

 ## Overview

 The Document provides a comprehensive data structure for managing document within the system.
-This model supports status management: tracks status for administrative control, pagination support: provides offset-based pagination for collections, identification: provides unique identifiers for document, and more.
+This model supports status management: tracks status for administrative control, pagination support: provides offset-based pagination for collections, and more.

 Key features of the {model_name.lower()} model include:
 - **Status Management**: Tracks status for administrative control
 - **Pagination Support**: Provides offset-based pagination for collections
-- **Identification**: Provides unique identifiers for document

 ## document.proto